Patron Saints for Children

 (died c.
 346) Feast Day: December 6th

-Perhaps the best known patron saint for children is the fourth century bishop St. Nicholas of Myra which is in modern day Turkey.
-Of course, today, he is been transformed into Santa Claus.
+Arguably, the best-known patron saint for children is the fourth century bishop St. Nicholas of Myra which is in modern day Turkey.
+Of course, today, he has been transformed into Santa Claus.
 The real saint was said to have been orphaned at an early age and received a substantial inheritance.
 He would be ordained a priest and later a bishop.
 Nicholas was known for his generosity and care for others.

 There are several stories that we have from his lifetime which show his love for others and the miraculous.
 And, then after his death, there are even many more stories which demonstrate his intercession in helping people including performing miracles.

 The one story from his lifetime that shows his love for others and seems to be the basis for the gift giving associated with him is about his helping a man and his three daughters.
 Reduced to poverty, the man had no dowry for his three daughters, and he was not sure what to do.
 When Nicholas heard of the man's plight, he secretly left gold in the man's home by dropping it though a window.
 On three separate nights, Nicholas left the gold to allow the man to have his daughters married with a proper dowry.

 Sign up to receive a free saint story delivered to your email inbox every Sunday

 Take a short quiz and see how well you know the saints